 Refer to this details blog post about – How to Get H1B Visa.

-- Within the US ( from different visa type)
+- Within the US (from different visa type)

-- Apply for H1 while you are the outside US ( say India)
+- Apply for H1 while you are outside the US (say India)

 If H1 application is submitted under regular processing, it can take up to three months for USCIS to review the application and make the decision.
 If Request For Evidence (RFE) is issued, then it might delay the process.